JosXa/tgintegration/docs/introduction.md

  the center and should be seen as a supplement to unit tests that cover the core logic of your bot.

 By their nature, integration tests are slower since they interact with multiple systems over the network instead of everything happening on the same machine.
-The same is true for {{tgi}}, which reaches out to Telegram to automate an interaction between two conversation partners.
+The same is true for {{tgi}}, which reaches out to the Telegram servers to automate an interaction between two conversation partners.